TaheraRouf21/cis4378iotscripts/README.md

 - Add automated alerting system
 - Use advanced honeypot frameworks
 - Expand to multiple simulated IOT Devices
+- Experiment with using busybox, or other images that are related to embedded devices, as base image to better emulate embedded linux
+- Improve container similarity to embedded device by using forks and execvp or execve
+- Write lighttpd and other functionality of embedded device in C

 Author:
 Tahera, Shaw, Ali, Violet